Aptean Unveils Aptean Intelligence as a Service, Delivering Industry‑Ready AI Agents That Drive Real Operational Results

 Custom Agent Deployment: Designing AI agents that act as operational teammates, for example, Customer Service Agents that automate order entry or Maintenance Agents that predict equipment failure before it disrupts production.

-End-to-End Management: Aptean oversees the design, deployment, monitoring and continuous improvement, to ensure agents deliver sustained value over time.
+End-to-End Management: Aptean oversees design, deployment, monitoring and continuous improvement to ensure agents deliver sustained value over time.

 Executive Perspective – Sean Nappo, EVP Americas, Aptean